adamruul/adamruul.github.io/README.md

 ## Deployment

 The deployment is handled via a GitHub Action.
-The action that is triggered on changes to the `master` branch.
+The deployment action is automatically triggered on changes to the `master` branch.

 ## Obsidian Integration